THE TAROT WHEEL ACCORDING THE MARSEILLE TAROT

 So the very difficult task was to translate the hand painted Italian Tarot, based on classical theories that few people knew, to understandable images for less educated people.
 While making little changes to the 22 images of the Trumps, links to classical writings had to be avoided, to give more understandable symbols related to daily life.
 The Roman Catholic Religion had to replace the classic philosophy.
 With these terms of reference, the Italian aristocratic Trionfi decks evolved to printed Tarocchi decks and later to the Tarot of Marseille.

 2 The Popess.
 When looking at the Popess and the Pope as a pair, we have seen the ressemblances of the Popess with Faith.
-The Popess represents the Franciscan saint St Clara oo one of here close followers, St Agnes, a very faithfull person who was a Bohemian princess and probably sister of Guglielma who was based in the region of Milan.
+The Popess on the Visconti Sforza deck represents probably the Franciscan saint St Agnes, follower of St.Clara.
+St. Agnes was a very faithfull person, from origin a Bohemian princess and probably sister of Guglielma, a holy woman who was based in the region of Milan.
+For more details about this story see the page about the Popess.

 5 The Pope.
-The Pope is the successor of St. Peter, the first disciple of Jesus who continued preachinh the message of Christ after his crucifixion.
-With dis Death and Ressurection, Jezus gave back to humanity the Hope in Eternal live.
-The Pope is often portrayed having the keys to Paradise in his hands, representing this Hope for eternity.
+The Pope is the successor of St. Peter, the first disciple of Jesus who continued preaching the message of Christ after his crucifixion.
+With his Death and Ressurection, Jezus gave back to humanity the Hope in Eternal live.
+The Pope is often portrayed having the keys to Paradise in his hands, representing thus Hope for eternity.

-So the cards numbered 2 and 5 represent the theological Virtues Hope and Faith.
+My conclusion is that the cards numbered 2 and 5 represent the theological Virtues Faith and Hope.

 The next cards are direct, 8 Justice, 11 Strength and 14 Temperance, all three cardinal Virtues.